ReachableCEO/TSYSGroupHandbook/src/FAQ.md

-* What is the overall vison?
+* What is the overall vision?

 We envision a world where everyone is able to connect without interference, censorship at a cost always trending lower (as close to zero) as possible.